-- Cases of flooring (For this project, I used Tarkett Solutions Laminate Flooring in Bayfield Walnut (15 cases, 329 Sq.
+- (For this project, I used Tarkett Solutions Laminate Flooring in Bayfield Walnut (15 cases, 329 Sq.
 Ft.)

-- Underlayment Foam (I needed 4 rolls for this project)
+- (I needed 4 rolls for this project)

 Step 1: Prepare your subfloor

 Its important to prepare the surface before you start laying your new floor.
 I did this we removing any and all nails, staples and any other imperfections that may cause a uneven surface.
-Then I swept the entire area and used a Shop Vac to ensure a clean area.
-Once this has been completed I rolled out the underlayment to cover the entire subfloor.
+Then I swept the entire area and used ato ensure a clean area.
+Once this has been completed I rolled out the to cover the entire subfloor.
 Note, the Tarkett underlayment has a self adhesive tape on one side, just peel the backing off and attach your seams together.

 Step 2: Prepare your flooring